x/Twitter-Brute-Force/README.md

 ## Dictionaries

-I've pushed the dictionaries that I've been using to a separate repo called [Twitter-Brute-Force-Dictionaries](https://github.com/dpeticol/Twitter-Brute-Force-Dictionaries)
+I've pushed the dictionaries that I've been using to a separate repo called [Brute-Force-Dictionaries](https://github.com/NicholasRBowers/Available-Twitter-Handles).

 ## Results

 In case you're interested, here are some results.

-All 4-letter twitter available twitter handles with no more than two consonants next to each other (pronounceable?)
+All available 4-letter Twitter handles with no more than two consonants next to each other (pronounceable?).

 http://peticol.as/twitter-handles/4-letter-ok-sounding.txt

-251,453 english words currently available from brute-forcing the [RIDYHEW](http://www.codehappy.net/wordlist.htm) list
+251,453 English words currently available from brute-forcing the [RIDYHEW](http://www.codehappy.net/wordlist.htm) list.

 http://peticol.as/twitter-handles/english-words.txt